 What is my subscription spent on?

 ManawaTech is like the plastic thingy that holds a six pack together.
-We had so many great companies changing the world in their own way, but not much connection between them.
+In years past, we had many great companies changing the world in their own way, but not much connection between them.
 We started ManawaTech because it's something the local tech community wanted, but no one had the time to actually make it happen.
 Your financial support pays the wages and admin overheads of running a small non-profit organisation.
 We do our best to keep it lean, and to stay close to the ground so we can listen well.

 Who is in charge?